Contents

 1910: George V

-After Elizabeth II came to the throne, Windsor Castle was her preferred weekend retreat.
+When Queen Elizabeth II became queen, Windsor Castle became her favorite weekend getaway spot.
 However, much of the castle had deteriorated.
-A fire in 1992 that lasted 15 hours destroyed most of the castle.
-Renovations were funded by opening the Buckingham Palace at selected times.
-The restoration process was completed in 1997, making Windsor Castle more modern and discarding much of its previous appearances.
+Then, disaster struck in 1992 with a massive fire that raged for 15 hours and destroyed much of the castle.
+They devised an idea to pay for the repairs: open up Buckingham Palace to tourists at selected times.
+They were able to completely restore Windsor Castle by 1997, making it more modern and discarding much of its previous appearances.

 Windsor Castle today